mjordan/islandora_onthisday/README.md

 The module is still in relatively early development and testing.
 Here are some features that are planned:

 * Provide a way for admins to exclude specific collections, content models, and namespaces from the list of daily objects.
-* Add a debug mode that displays query and sort fields to admin users below each entry in gallery.
 * Add some config options for the RSS feed.

 ## License